Headaches Can Be a Symptom of Something Else

 All this to tell you how much I appreciate you!
 Previously, I couldn’t imagine the migraines would ever end, and yet they have!
 I appreciate everything you have helped me with.
 THANK YOU!!

 If you or someone you know suffers from any type of headache, or you would like to get off of your headache medication, then please call us at 1-888-546-6283 or schedule an appointment.
-Through our telemedicine option, we often treat with patients who live far from our Seattle and Santa Monica clinics.
+Through our telemedicine option, we often treat with patients who live far from our Seattle and Los Angeles clinics.